MockbaTheBorg/RunCPM/readme.md

 For the Teensy follow the instructions from here: https://www.pjrc.com/teensy/td_download.html<br>
 For the ESP32 follow the instructions from here: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/<br>
 For the STM32 follow the instructions from here: https://github.com/stm32duino/Arduino_Core_STM32<br>
-All boards now use the SdFat library, from here: https://github.com/greiman/SdFat/<br>
+All boards now use the SdFat 2.x library, from here: https://github.com/greiman/SdFat/<br>
 All Arduino libraries can be found here: https://www.arduinolibraries.info/

-## Teensy 4.1
-Building for the Teensy 4.1 requires using Greiman's SdFat-beta library, as it is not supported (yet) by the regular SdFat.<br>
-In order to build for the Teensy 4.1 download the SdFat-beta library and extract it inside the Arduino's Library Folder, on a subfolder named SdFat-beta, then make the following changes to it:<br>
-* rename src/SdFat.h to src/SdFat-beta.h<br>
-* in the library.properties file, change name=SdFat to name=SdFat-beta<br>

 ## ESP32 Limitations